parkerdavis1/agave-astro/src/content/blog/htmz/index.md

 title: htmz - a low power tool for html
 description: A cool javascript not-framework for loading HTML snippets without full page reloads
 date: 2024-02-23
 updatedOn:
 tags:
     - html
     - javascript
     - htmz
 draft: false
-eleventyExcludeFromCollections: false
 ---

 I came across **`htmz`** this week and after a few chuckles reading through the landing page I was excited to try it out.
 Its a really fun and clever way to swap HTML fragments without full page reloads using a super minimal script (~166 bytes).